miral-harsora/ecomm_m3/README.md

 ShopSphere
 ShopSphere is a fully responsive eCommerce web application built using ReactJS.
-It offers a seamless shopping experience with intuitive navigation, product filtering, and secure checkout functionality.
+It offers a seamless shopping experience with intuitive navigation with product filtering functionality.
 Features
 ✅ Responsive Design: Mobile-first approach ensuring optimal user experience on all devices.
 ✅ Product Listing: Display a variety of products with detailed information.